cfHxqA/Forge-of-Empires.Bot/README.md

 A little helper to simplify production and collection, as well as much more ... for you! :smiley:

 ### Features
-* Collecting of Goods / Money / Random / Supplies
+* Collecting Culture Outpost / Create default goods
-* Collecting of Hidden Rewards
+* Collecting of goods / money / random / supplies
-* Create Default Goods / Supplies (_or specific based on building name_)
+* Collecting of hidden rewards
-* Guild Battleground (_with specific units based on unit name name_)
+* Create default goods / supplies (_or specific based on building name_)
 * Polivate buildings (_Friends-_, _Clan members-_, _Neighborhood_)

 ### Requirements (Windows-/MacOS-/Linux)